mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. figure:: /images/animation/Introduction_to_animation_13.png
    :width: 580

-   squashed the timeline docker a bit to save space
+   Squashed the timeline docker a bit to save space.

 #.
 Copy frame 0 to frame 2.
 #.
 Copy frame 1 to frame 3.